fzingg/hyperloop-showcase/README.md

 end
 ```

-Then create a `Procfile` in your Rails app root so the Hot Loader service will start whenever you start your server:
+Then create a `Procfile` in your Rails app root so the Hot Reloader service will start whenever you start your server:

 ```text
 #Procfile